creightonmonson/ACI_Fabric/README.md

 # ACI Fabric Infrastructure as Code

 The goal of this repo is to provide the framework to deploy and maintain an ACI fabric using Ansible, and to do so in a modular fashion.
 The organization of this repo is done in a way to maximize scalability and flexibility.
 Each role has an associated variables file in host_vars to increase readability.
-Access policy variables in the host_vars are commented out currently to test using csv files instead - which are located in the access policy playbook directory.
-Also, varaibles are organized in a way to use Loops as much as possible in the roles/tasks.
+Access policy variables in the host_vars are commented out currently to test using csv files instead.
+Also, variables are organized in a way to use Loops as much as possible in the roles/tasks so that additions to the fabric configuration can be accomplished simply by adding new variables to the vars files.

 ```
 Directory Structure: